Yolka1811/sales-performance-analysis/README.md

 SUM(price * quantity)
 ```

-Then, I used a window function to calculate the average daily revenue for each category.
+Next, I used a window function to calculate the average daily revenue for each category.

 To identify short-term trends, I used `LAG()` to compare revenue with the previous day: